sara-maher/Digital-Communications-Project/README.md

 **All conestalletions diagrams have AWGN channels with Eb/No = 10**

-**To reproduce performance plots, run performance.m with the name of the wanted simuntink file in the sim function**
+**To reproduce performance plots, run performance.m with the name of the wanted simulink file in the sim function**

 - ## **BPSK Modulation**: